miohtama/opsec/source/web/index.rst

 Password storage best practices
 ==============================================================

-**The user passwords and two-factor seed tokens are hashed using the state-of-the-art encryption?**
+**The user passwords and two-factor seed tokens are hashed using the state-of-the-art encryption?** Yes / No

 This protects the user password integrity in the case the database is compromised.
 The developers should not do password management themselves, but use a proper framework or a library for it.